sisolieri/ds-market-data-science-final-project/README.md

      - Regional and global market share, along with sales growth, were used to cluster stores.

 3. **Sales Forecasting**:
-   We built multivariate machine learning models to **forecast sales** at a product-store level.
-These forecasts helped the company plan orders for the next four weeks, using historical sales data.
-The models predicted key sales metrics, including total units sold and revenue, with performance evaluated by RMSE (Root Mean Squared Error).
+   We built a **multivariate machine learning model using XGBoost** to forecast sales at a product-store level.
+Given the time constraints, we opted for a functional model suitable for a pilot test, ensuring that the model was capable of generating reliable week-by-week predictions.
+A common issue in such projects is focusing too much on creating a model that performs well for the first week but fails significantly for weeks 2, 3, and 4, leading to inaccurate and inconsistent forecasts.

+   Our approach aimed at keeping the model relatively simple yet robust, ensuring it could generate consistent predictions even beyond the first week.
+This was a key focus of our work.

+   **Future improvements** could involve increasing the model's complexity and the number of features, as well as exploring and comparing alternative models to identify the best-performing one.

    - **Key Findings**:
-     - Consolidated stores had the most accurate forecasts with an RMSE of 15.20.
-     - Product categories like "Supermarket" had a lower error rate, while "Home & Garden" showed higher variability.
+     - The model globally had an error between **7 and 10 units**, depending on the prediction horizon (with one-week forecasts being more accurate than those for 2, 3, or 4 weeks).
+     - The **Supermarket** category had the highest RMSE, with average values between **15 and 20** units.
+     - The categories **Home & Garden** and **Accessories** showed much lower RMSEs, around **1 and 4** units.

    The forecast results were used to evaluate the stock remaining in stores and identify lost sales opportunities due to under-stocking.

 ## Key Results